 Allied Health Assistants

-Under the supervision of an Allied Health Professional (Speech Pathologist and Occupational Therapist), Allied Health Assistants assist in the delivery of allied health services including Speech Therapy and Occupational Therapy.
+Under the supervision of an Allied Health Professional, Allied Health Assistants assist in the delivery of allied health services including Speech Therapy.
 Allied Health Assistants do not and must not replace the requirement of a qualified Allied Health Professional but work alongside them to implement a specific and prescribed number of goals and strategies.

 Why we work with Allied Health Assistants